op7ic/Yara-Mixer/README.md

 ## Excecution time

-About 1-2h depending on hardware
+Couple of hours depending on hardware and number of sources.

 ## Use cases

-* A compromise assessment looking for anything that could be suspicious against given host/memory/binaries
+* A compromise assessment looking for anything that could be suspicious against given host, memory or binaries.
 * An IR case where memory dump is given but you are not sure if something is hiding in the processes and want to check for as many potential matches as possible against process dumps, VAD or other interesting artefacts.
-* A general scan of the disk/processes when looking for potential 'badness' (especially useful for ICS IR)
+* A general scan of the disk/processes when looking for potential 'badness' (especially useful for ICS IR).

 ## False Positive